-Water Monitoring Citizen Scientist
+Water Monitoring Community Scientist

 Seeking Volunteers for Monthly & Weekly Monitoring

-Once a month, early on a Sunday morning, citizen scientists head out to sites along the Sudbury, Assabet, and Concord rivers to collect water samples, take in-situ measurements, and record river conditions.
+Once a month, early on a Sunday morning, community scientists head out to sites along the Sudbury, Assabet, and Concord rivers to collect water samples, take in-situ measurements, and record river conditions.
 The data and analyses enable OARS, municipalities, environmental agencies, and others to improve the management of our waterways.

 Additionally, bi-weekly on Monday mornings, some volunteers collect bacteria samples to monitor the health of the rivers for recreational purposes.

-2025 In-person Trainings
+2026 In-person Trainings

-2025 Sampling Schedules
+2025 Sampling Schedules (2026 coming soon)

 SUNDAY WATER QUALITY SAMPLING